Identifying nature’s dangerous whirlwinds: A guide to 5 types of tornadoes

 Despite being weaker than most tornadoes, they can still be strong enough to overturn boats and create rough seas.

-A large waterspout forms above the St. Johns River in Jacksonville, Fla., on Friday afternoon, June 26, 2009.
+A large waterspout forms above the St. Johns River in Jacksonville, Fla. on Friday afternoon, June 26, 2009.
+The spout dissipated as it reached the other side of the river.
+The Fuller Warren Bridge is seen in the foreground.
 (AP Photo/The Florida Times-Union, Will Dickey)

 Landspouts are similar to waterspouts as they can develop when there is not a supercell thunderstorm present.

 “A landspout is a lot like a waterspout, you get the right conditions for a weak vortex to form, and it’s just enough to connect [from] the ground to the apparent rain shower or thunderstorm above,“ Pearson said.

 Landspouts tend to be very weak and short-lived lasting for only a few minutes.
 However, they can be strong enough to cause some damage, typically what is equivalent to an EF-0 tornado.

 Want next-level safety, ad-free?
 Unlock advanced, hyperlocal severe weather alerts when you subscribe to Premium+ on the AccuWeather app.AccuWeather Alerts™ are prompted by our expert meteorologists who monitor and analyze dangerous weather risks 24/7 to keep you and your family safer.